Morwenn/cpp-sort/docs/Measures-of-disorder.md

 #include <cpp-sort/probes/sus.h>
 ```

-Computes the minimum number of non-decreasing subsequences (of possibly not adjacent elements) into which $X$ can be partitioned, minus 1.
+Computes the minimum number of non-decreasing subsequences (of possibly non-adjacent elements) into which $X$ can be partitioned, minus 1.
 It happens to correspond to the size of the [longest decreasing subsequence][longest-increasing-subsequence] of $X$ minus 1.

-*SUS* stands for *Shuffled Up-Sequences* and was introduced in *Sorting Shuffled Monotone Sequences* by C. Levcopoulos and O. Petersson.
+*SUS* stands for *Shuffled UpSequences* and was introduced in *Sorting Shuffled Monotone Sequences* by C. Levcopoulos and O. Petersson.

 | Complexity  | Memory      | Iterators     | Monotonic |
 | ----------- | ----------- | ------------- | --------- |